mindkin/hourfleet/docs/carkit.md

 ### Pre-Installation Testing
 We recommend the carkit is tested for unlock/lock functions _before_ it is closed up inside the car.
 This can be done using a portabl 12v power source, or using the car's supply.

-**IMPORTANT** The  carkit _is not_ reverse polarity protected, so be very carful to apply +ve to the red wire, and -ve to the ground wire.
+**IMPORTANT** The  carkit _is not_ reverse polarity protected, so be very careful to apply +ve to the red wire, and -ve to the ground wire.
 This is made difficult as not all cars have the same ground system.
-Please consult your manufacturers documentation.
+Please consult your car manufacturer's documentation.

 Once the device is powered up:
 - sign in to your network administration account